 Last night’s premiere may have had a celebrity cast, a large budget and a respected venue to its name, but it bears true to the fringe feel of the original Rent in its relentless cabaret drama, passionate song and reverberating energy.
 Despite or perhaps because of the issues it embraces, watching this show is a celebratory experience.
 The ethnically, sexually and culturally diverse love relationships and friendships within Rent are a heart-warming indication that devotion can bloom among opposites and amid the trials of disease and poverty.
 Almost all of the cast launch physically and emotionally into the message of the piece, which is one of optimism and living in the moment despite the fragility of life.
 By the end of this raunchy, fast performance, even the most discerning rent-heads in the crowd are up, dancing and doing just this.

-Rent is on at Hackney Empire until 1st February 2014 before going on tour, for further information or to book visit here.
+Rent is at Hackney Empire until 1st February 2014 before going on tour.
+For further information or to book visit the show’s website here.